pesakit/.github/profile/README.md

 ## Hi there 👋

 Welcome to PESAKIT.
-The e-Payment Toolbox for designers, developers, engineers, hackers and anyone interested in building systems that integrates with mobile money payment systems in Tanzania.
+The e-Payment Toolbox for designers, developers, engineers, hackers and anyone interested in building systems that integrates with payment systems in Tanzania.

 We are committed at building secure, reliable, easy to use and effective tools, infrastructures and frameworks around mobile money payments.
 Most of these tools are open sourced and free to use.